 You might not associate hurricanes and tropical storms with the Appalachian Mountains as we are 300 miles from the Atlantic, but when the perfect storm forms over the Gulf Coast we can get heavy rains that funnel through the narrow river valleys.
 This happened last week when Fred came through.
 It was sudden and devastating to communities on the rivers.
 Lives were lost.
 Two hundred homes were destroyed.
 Many small, local businesses, including our fabulous little brewery were damaged.

 I was lucky.
 My husband’s childhood home which we own but do not live in, is on the Pigeon River in Clyde, NC.
-Unlike 2004 when Hurricanes Frances and nine days later Hurricane Ivan both brought 4 feet of water into the house, we had only about 5 to 8 inches.
+Unlike 2004 when Hurricane Frances and nine days later Hurricane Ivan both brought four feet of water into the house, we had only about five to eight inches.
 There was a thick layer of mud on the floors, but thanks to the best friends in the world and the kindness of strangers, the house is now clean and dry.